ShehrozGhouri/Diabetes-Prediction-Model-Using-KNN/README.md

-# 🩺 Pima Indians Diabetes Prediction Using K-Nearest Neighbors (KNN)
+# 🩺 Diabetes Prediction Using K-Nearest Neighbors (KNN)

 This repository contains an end-to-end Binary Classification machine learning pipeline built to predict whether a patient has diabetes based on diagnostic and medical measurements.
 The project focuses heavily on rigorous data preprocessing, invalid data imputation, feature scaling, and performance evaluation using the **K-Nearest Neighbors (KNN)** algorithm.